wp-plugins/collapsing-categories/readme.txt

 I use this plugin in my blog at http://blog.robfelty.com

-== OPTIONS AND CONFIGURATIONS ==

-  * Show post counts in Category links
-  * Show pages as well as posts
-  * Links point to root, index.php or categories.php
-  * Sort by category name or category id
-  * Sort in ascending or descending order

 == CAVEAT ==

 Currently this plugin relies on Javascript to expand and collapse the links.